Common Scams to Watch Out For

-Gold and precious metal are always risky investments.
-It may be a scam if the seller is convincing you to invest in gold mining or to purchase gold or other precious metals, which will be delivered to a secured facility.
-Be sure the company is genuine, and take measures to ensure the gold or precious metal you invested in does exist.
-Click here to learn more.
+These are always risky investments.
+It may be a scam if the seller wants you to invest in gold mining or to purchase gold or other precious metals, which will be delivered to a secured facility.
+Be sure the company is genuine and ensure the gold or precious metal you purchase does exist.

-Self-Directed IRA fraud typically occurs when a scammer misrepresents the responsibilities of self-directed IRA custodians.
-Scammers may falsely suggest your investment is protected or that your self-directed IRA custodian will investigate the investment offer for you.
+Fraud often occurs when a scammer misrepresents the responsibilities of self-directed IRA custodians by falsely suggesting that your investment is protected or that your self-directed IRA custodian will investigate the investment offer for you.